ELTE-IAI/sk-os-takeovers/README.md

 probabl involvement or relation:

-* owned by a French corporate developer, connected with affilates of sklearn, probabl, numfocus
+* skfolio owned by a French corporate developer, connected with affilates of sklearn, probabl, numfocus
 * promoted heavily by official scikit-learn account.
 This is very rare for "unaffiliated" pcakages.

 vs values: